NilsSomm/random_pulse/README.md

 ```
 By default the input units are eV for frequencies and femtoseconds for time, however input and output units can also be switched to atomic units.
 ### Frequency Series
 The frequency series of a pulse is the Fourier transform of its time series, meaning it is the same signal but composed of frequencies.
+To get the frequency axis you use the function `get_freq_domain` or `get_pos_freq_domain`, depending on whether you want to use the complete frequency series or an adjusted one that only contains the positive ones.
+The corresponding functions to get the frequency series are `get_freq_series` and `get_pos_freq_series`.
 If you want to inspect such a frequency series of a pulse, you might write something like this:
 ```
-from matplotlib import pyplot as plt import numpy as np pulse = fel_pulse(pulse_duration = 25, bandwidth = 0.55, central_freq = 45)
+from matplotlib import pyplot as plt import numpy as np freq_domain = pulse.get_pos_freq_domain() freq_series = pulse.get_pos_freq_series()
-freq_domain = pulse.get_pos_freq_domain()
-freq_series = pulse.get_pos_freq_series()
 plt.plot(freq_domain, np.square(np.abs(freq_series)))